gramineproject/contrib/Curated-Apps/README.md

-The Gramine Curated applications project provides an interactive script that helps to transform any Docker image to a graminized one, packing features such as attestation and beyond, necessary for enabling end-to-end usescases securely.
+The Gramine Curated applications project provides an interactive script that helps to transform any Docker image to a graminized one, packing features such as attestation and beyond, necessary for enabling end-to-end use cases securely.
 The interactive script asks users for specific requirements, and submits the user inputs to the GSC tool https://github.com/gramineproject/gsc.
 A list of workload examples are provided below for reference.
 One can easily extend these reference examples to supporting more workloads by inspecting the contents of any of the reference workloads (for e.g. `redis/` directory), understand how they work, and then use them as the basis for their own workloads.
-The script also provides a `test` functionality where, with a single command, users can generate a test non-production Graminized image purely for experimentation and learning.
+The script also provides a `test` functionality where, with a single command, users can generate a non-production Graminized image purely for experimentation and learning.

 ## Prerequisites